Pathways to Teaching

 –Suzanne Mendoza, long-term substitute teacher at Liberty Elementary School

-"The Pathways to Teaching program offers quality education at the University of Arizona and is building another generation of teachers with the drive and determination to motivate, educate, and innovate Tucson youth.
-The program is essential for providing Arizona, and more specifically Tucson, with highly qualified teachers for the future."
+"The Pathways to Teaching program offers quality education at the University of Arizona and is building another generation of teachers with the drive and determination to motivate, educate, and innovate district youth.
+The program is essential for providing Arizona, and more specifically district, with highly qualified teachers for the future."

 –Brenda Glass, computer clerk at Lauffer Middle School